 - practice peaceful resolution of conflict.

-Parents will be encouraged to:
+Parents and carers will be encouraged to:

 - work with teachers to establish fair and reasonable expectations of the school.

-- all staff are familiar with, and implement the Student Welfare Policy
+- all staff are familiar with, and implement the Student Welfare policy

 - school programs support student welfare priorities and are responsive to the school community.

-State office executive directors will ensure that:
+Executive directors will ensure that:

-- all staff are familiar with the Student Welfare Policy
+- all staff are familiar with the Student Welfare policy

 - support generated in their directorate is consistent with this policy